British telephone socket: Use in other countries

 The BS 6312 jack has been used in New Zealand since the 1980s, replacing a number of other connectors and hard-wired connections, and was subsequently replaced by a "2-wire" version suited to daisy chain wiring that eliminated the 3rd anti-tinkling wire.
 The "BT Jack" is still the most common phone jack in use, although many installations in business use structured cabling with "RJ45" 8P8C modular connectors for telephone as well as data services.
 Since 2010 the Telecommunications Carriers Forum Premises Wiring Code of Practice has deprecated BT jacks in favour of "RJ45" modular jacks for all new residential and SOHO phone/data networks, although not yet a mandatory standard in 2016.

-It is also used in Bahrain, Bangladesh, Belize, Botswana, Brunei, Cyprus, Eritrea, Eswatini, the Falkland Islands, Ghana, Gibraltar, Israel (but wired differently from the British Standard), Jordan, Kenya, Kuwait, Lesotho, Malawi, Malta, Myanmar (Burma), Nigeria, Oman, Qatar, Saudi Arabia, Tanzania, the United Arab Emirates, Zambia, and Zimbabwe.
+It is also used in Bahrain, Bangladesh, Belize, Botswana, Brunei, Cyprus, Eritrea, Eswatini, the Falkland Islands, Fiji, Ghana, Gibraltar, Israel (but wired differently from the British Standard), Jordan, Kenya, Kuwait, Lesotho, Malawi, Malta, Myanmar (Burma), Nigeria, Oman, Qatar, Saudi Arabia, Tanzania, the United Arab Emirates, Zambia, and Zimbabwe.
 The jack is still found in Hong Kong, where new installations ceased in 1998, while in Saint Vincent and the Grenadines, new installations ceased in 2001, with RJ11 now used instead.